timofeysie/ruff-hashbrown/www/src/content/blog/2025-06-25-hashbrown-launch.md

 As a result, Mike and I have been experimenting with AI, both broadly in our careers and our lives as well as attempts at integrating AI into frontend web applications, for about two and a half years.
 First, Mike built a prototype of a journaling app called Idly, for helping you track your mental health.
 Then we built our first product, [Polaris](https://getpolaris.ai), which while it didn't end up taking off, did serve as an educational exercise in building out suggestions & completions with LLMs.
 After getting more and more experience, we started building out generative UI features into our client projects.

-And so in a way, we've built something like hashbrown at least a half dozen times.
-That felt like a strong signal that there was something to the idea of integrating the power of LLMs into web applications, and in March, we began developing hashbrown.
+And so in a way, we've built something like Hashbrown at least a half dozen times.
+That felt like a strong signal that there was something to the idea of integrating the power of LLMs into web applications, and in March, we began developing Hashbrown.

 ---